yujinakayama/atom-lint/README.md

     'headerSearchPaths': ['/path/to/include','/path2/to/include']
   'coffeelint':
     'path': '/path/to/bin/coffeelint'
-    'ignoredNames': [
-      'coffeelint/specific/excluded/file.coffee'
-    ]
   'csslint':
     'path': '/path/to/bin/csslint'
-    'rules': # @see http://csslint.net/about.html for rules
+    'rules': # See http://csslint.net/about.html for rules
       'ignore': [
         'adjoining-classes'
       ]